 Seven new COVID-19 cases in Salem

-Seven new COVID-19 cases were reported in Salem district and three cases were reported in Namakkal district on Saturday.
+Seven new COVID-19 cases were reported in Salem district, three cases in Namakkal, two cases each in Dharmapuri, Krishnagiri and in Erode districts on Sunday.

-As per the bulletin issued by the Health Department, there are 30 active cases in Salem and seven active cases in Namakkal district.
+As per the bulletin, there are 34 active cases in Salem, 23 cases in Erode, 11 in Krishnagiri, nine in Namakkal and three active cases in Dharmapuri district.

-Erode district reported six new COVID-19 cases taking the overall tally to 1,32,712.
-While two persons were discharged, 23 persons continue to be under treatment..

 - Comments will be moderated by The Hindu editorial team.